i. The End

 "Too weak," he said softly, and the blade came plunging down.

 "Sakura?"
-Someone grabbed her shoulder and she flinched.
+Someone grabbed her shoulder.

 "Ow—hey!"
 The hands locked around her again.
 "What the hell's wrong with you?"